top of page

 Personal Development Through Music for Adults

-Personal Development Through Music is the result of forty years of teaching music and exploring wholistic methods of health and wellbeing.
-This music learning approach helps adults connect with their instrument and learn music in a way that is fun and meaningful.
+Personal Development Through Music is the result of over forty years of teaching and a lifelong exploration of holistic approaches to health, learning, and well-being.
+This method helps adults reconnect with their creativity and learn music in a way that feels fun, freeing, and deeply meaningful.

 My Methods in Action